jparkerweb/bedrock-wrapper/README.md

     // console.log(`\n\completeResponse:\n${completeResponse}\n`); // ⇠ optional do stuff with the complete response returned from the API reguardless of stream or not
     ```

-    if calling the unstreamed version you can call bedrockTunnel like this
+    if calling the unstreamed version you can call awsBedrockTunnel like this
     ```javascript
     // create a variable to hold the complete response let completeResponse = "";
-    // invoke the streamed bedrock api response if (!openaiChatCompletionsCreateObject.stream){ // invoke the unstreamed bedrock api response const response = await bedrockTunnel(awsCreds, openaiChatCompletionsCreateObject);
+    // invoke the streamed bedrock api response if (!openaiChatCompletionsCreateObject.stream){ // invoke the unstreamed bedrock api response const response = await awsBedrockTunnel(awsCreds, openaiChatCompletionsCreateObject);
         for await (const data of response) {
             const jsonString = new TextDecoder().decode(data.body);
             const jsonResponse = JSON.parse(jsonString);